sehgal-simran/Spk-Dzn/README.md

 ```

  ## Implemented Approaches
- To find a good baseline, we reviewed many recent works and found 2 common types Spk-Dzn of systems:
+ To find a good baseline, we reviewed many recent works and found 2 common types of systems:
  1. <b><i>Kaldi-based</b></i>: These are systems built on top of the robust kaldi speaker diarization recipe involving x-vectors, by modifying one or more components in the pipeline.

  2. <b><i>End-to-End/ Neural-based</b></i>: These are systems which combine many modules of the pipeline within a single (often neural network based) model.
 They have potential to be/already are end-to-end i.e input is audio and output is speaker labels.